Denyce Graves: Performing

 In May 2010, Graves performed a concert with tenor Lawrence Brownlee in the United States Supreme Court Building for the Supreme Court justices.

 On June 15, 2013, Graves sang in the world premiere of Terence Blanchard's and Michael Cristofer's boxing opera, Champion with the Opera Theatre of Saint Louis.

 In 2014, a recording of We Shall Overcome arranged by composer Nolan Williams, Jr. and featuring Graves was among several works of art, including the poem A Brave and Startling Truth by Maya Angelou, sent to space on the first test flight of the spacecraft Orion.

 Graves marked Women's History Month in 2003, with Senator Hillary Clinton, House Minority Leader Nancy Pelosi, and former vice presidential candidate Geraldine Ferraro.

 On September 25, 2020, Graves sang at the US Capitol as her friend Ruth Bader Ginsburg's casket was lying in state.
 Ginsburg was a devoted fan of opera.

+In 2021, she performed at the Tulsa Opera in Greenwood Overcomes, which memorialized the Tulsa Race Massacre.

 On November 22, 2022, she sang the role of Sally in the stage premiere of Kevin Puts's opera The Hours at the Metropolitan Opera.
 The performance of December 10 was video-cast as part of the Metropolitan Opera Live in HD series.

+In 2025, Graves announced plans to retire from the stage.
+Her final appearance was on January 24, 2026, in the Metropolitan Opera's performance of Porgy and Bess.
+She played Maria, a supporting character.
+The company's general manager, Peter Gelb, presented her with a commemorative plaque, which was then installed in the Met's List Hall.

+Directing

+She made her directorial debut in May 2022: Carmen at the Minnesota Opera.

+In 2025, she directed another opera: the premiere of Loving v.
+Virginia, composed by Damine Geter with a libretto written by Jessica Murphy Moo.
+The opera tells the story of the court case of the same name.

+In March of 2026, she directed Treemonisha, the opening production of Washington National Opera's 70th spring season.
+The opera's original orchestration was lost, and Graves worked with composer Damien Sneed and librettist Kyle Bass to create a restoration.
+It was originally scheduled to debut at the Kennedy Center Opera House, but the Washington National Opera ended its residence at the building due to a disagreement with Donald Trump.
+Loving v.
+Virginia debuted at the Lisner Auditorium instead.